-Tonto National Monument is home to 14 species of predators.
+Tonto National Monument is home to 14 species of mammal predators.
 Learn about each of these species below.

 Body Length: 18 - 22"

 Badgers are wide-bodied and short-legged.
-They have a shaggy, brown coat and a distinctive white stripe running over its forehead and down its nose.
+They have a shaggy, brown coat and a distinctive white stripe running over their forehead and nose.
 Like skunks, badgers walk flat-footed, giving them a distinctive waddling and shuffling gait.
 They are well known for their digging abilities.
 With extremely strong claws and muscular legs, badgers construct deep underground dens and dig to find their food, which includes mice, squirrels, birds, and snakes.

 Body Length: 5 - 6'

 Not all black bears are black; some may be blonde, cinnamon, reddish, or chocolate brown.
 Black bears in Arizona are mountain creatures, mainly forest dwellers.
 However, they are known to venture into the desert at times, particularly to seek out prickly pear fruit, a favorite food.
 They are seen at the Monument only rarely.

 Where black bears and humans come into contact, conflicts may occur.
 Bears fed by humans can become aggressive, and several very serious bear attacks in and near Arizona campgrounds have occurred.
 Please do not feed the wild bears!
 It is bad for both people and bears.